GarrettArm/gnatty/DockerApproach/README.md

 docker-compose up --build
 ```

-Note:  On each `./wipe_rebuild`, the MySQL container will need a few seconds to prepare.
+Note:  On each webapp build, the MySQL container will need a few seconds to prepare.
 You'll see when it's ready, when localhost:8888 gives a page.
 Until the database is built, the server will give bad responses.
 Wait a few seconds on first build.

 You'll soon see a base install Drupal at localhost:5000.
 And you'll see the drupal code inside webapp container mirrored on your computer at ./drupal_app/